Justice Department files new charges against Harvard professor in China case

 The Trump administration has accused the Thousand Talents Plan of being a front to steal U.S. intellectual property and research.

+“Professor Lieber has dedicated his life to science and to his students.
+Not money, not fame, just his science and his students,” attorney Marc Mukasey said in a statement.

+“He is the victim in this case, not the perpetrator.
+But he’s also a fighter — he always has been — so we’re not taking this lying down.
+We’re fighting back.
+And when justice is done, Charlie’s good name will be restored and the scientific community again will be able to benefit from his intellect and passion,” the statement continued.

 Mr. Lieber was placed on administrative leave after he was charged earlier this year.
-The new charge carries a maximum punishment of five years in prison and a $250,000 fine
+The new charge carries a maximum punishment of five years in prison and a $250,000 fine.

 Sign up for Daily Newsletters